dalel487/su2hmc/README.md

 -	Implementation of BLAS routines for vector operations
 -	Removal of excess halo exchanges
 -	`#pragma omp simd` instructions
--	Makefiles for Intel, GCC and AMD compilers with flags set for latest machines
 -	GSL ranlux support
 -	CUDA implementation.

 Other works in progress include:
 -	Improved action
--	SYCL implementation.
--   Multi-GPU support
--   CMake build system
 -   yaml input file
 -   Set lattice volume and CPU grid at runtime
 -   Higher order integrators.
 11 stage 4th order non-gradient integrator implimented but no speedup yet

 ## Getting started
 This code is written for MPI on Linux, thus has a few caveats to get up and running